In long-term therapy, the spinal cord stimulation (also known as neurostimulation) system is placed under your skin during a surgical procedure.

 Wondering what it's like to go through the procedure for long-term therapy?
 Talk with one of our ambassadors, who has a neurostimulation system for pain and has volunteered to share his or her experience.

 The spinal cord stimulation system is surgically placed under the skin.
 Surgical complications are possible and may include infection, pain at the site of surgery, and bleeding into the epidural space.
 Once the neurostimulation system is implanted, device complications may occur and include corrective surgery, jolting, leads breaking, and movement of the leads within the epidural space which may require reprogramming or surgical replacement of the leads.
 These events may result in uncomfortable stimulation or loss of therapy.

 For additional safety information, please refer to Important Safety Information.
 Always discuss the potential risks and benefits of the therapy with your doctor.

 What to Expect During the First Weeks of Recovery

-The recovery time after getting the therapy is usually short, about 6-8 weeks.
+The recovery time after getting the therapy is usually about 6-8 weeks.
 You may experience some initial discomfort and limits on movements.
 Be sure to listen to your body and follow your doctor's instructions.

 After a few weeks, it's a good idea to try some activities you enjoy, such as going for a walk, riding your bike, going to a movie, or watching a ball game.
-Then, set some goals for other activities you'd like to try or tasks you'd like to accomplish.
+Then, set some goals with your doctor for other activities you'd like to try or tasks you'd like to accomplish.

 Making Adjustments to Your Pain Therapy